sasmlange/Max-Script-Online--MSO-/index.rst

     <!DOCTYPE html>
     <script src="https://centillionware.com/js/mso.js"></script>
     <body onload="MsoSetup('', [])">

     </body>

 Okay.
 What did we do?
+On line 2 we imported Max Script Online (MSO).
+On the next line